EU rejects Italy’s budget, raising stakes in dispute

-BRUSSELS (AP) — The European Commission on Tuesday rejected Italy’s proposed budget for next year — the first time it has ever done so with a member state — as it argues the populist government’s spending plans are out of line and would break promises to lower public debt.
+BRUSSELS (AP) — The European Commission on Tuesday rejected Italy’s proposed budget — the first time it has ever done so with a member state — as it argues the populist government’s spending plans for next year are out of line and would break promises to lower public debt.

 The EU’s executive wants the Italian government to produce a new budget proposal, ratcheting up a dispute with the country.
 Italy argues the big increase in spending is needed to jumpstart the economy but the EU and many regional leaders say it could jeopardize Europe’s financial stability if Italy is unable to get its debts under control.